Wye Water System

 The system will initially serve two properties: Grass Valley Industrial Subdivision, an 18-lot industrial development, and Montana Knife Company, which plans to build a 60,000-square-foot manufacturing facility.
 The core system in Wye I Targeted Economic Development District (TEDD) will be TIF-funded, while extensions to Montana Knife Company in the Wye II TEDD will be privately financed.
 Property owners nearby the initial system will be able to connect to the system but will not be required to.

-The system includes a high-capacity well, a 500,000-gallon storage tank, booster pumps and distribution mains.
+The system includes a well, a 500,000-gallon storage tank, booster pumps and distribution mains.
 It meets fire suppression requirements and supports future development in the area.
 The design allows for future expansion to connect additional properties and create a regional water network.

 Review the process in the Newsfeed section below and let us know your comments and questions on the Wye water system.